-At the six-month mark, it’s time to shift from planning to creating.
-Your vision is clear, your venue is booked, and now it’s all about bringing your wedding aesthetic to life on paper.
+At six months out, planning shifts into creating.
+Your vision is clear, your venue is booked, and now it's time to actually put your wedding's whole look down on paper.

 Begin the Invitation Design Process

-This is when most couples schedule their design session to begin crafting their invitation suite.
-You’ll want to allow at least 6–8 weeks for design, proofing, and printing, especially if you’re using specialty methods like foil stamping, letterpress, or thermography.
-The earlier you start, the more time you’ll have for creative decisions without any rush.
+Most couples schedule their design session right around now.
+Give yourself at least 6 to 8 weeks for design, proofing, and printing, more if you're using a specialty method like foil stamping, letterpress, or thermography.
+Starting earlier just buys you more room to make creative decisions without feeling rushed into them.

 Confirm Wording and Details

-Now’s the time to finalize your invitation wording.
-Double-check your ceremony and reception details, including times, addresses, and any special instructions.
-If you’re including an RSVP card, make sure you have your reply-by date and meal options ready.
-Every detail matters, and we’ll make sure it’s perfect before anything goes to print.
+Time to lock the wording for good.
+Double-check your ceremony and reception details, times, addresses, any special instructions guests will need.
+If you're including an RSVP card, have your reply-by date and meal options ready to go.
+Every line matters, and we'll make sure it's right before anything hits the press.

 Choose Paper and Print Finishes

-Paper selection is where your design truly comes alive.
-From cotton and linen stocks to pearlescent and handmade papers, each option sets a unique tone.
-We’ll review samples together so you can feel the textures and see how different print methods reflect light especially if you’re considering foil or raised ink.
+This is where the design truly comes alive in your hands.
+Cotton, linen, pearlescent, handmade papers, each one sets a different tone the moment you touch it.
+We'll go through samples together so you can feel the textures and watch how light plays off different print methods, especially if foil or raised ink is on your radar.

 Plan for Envelopes and Addressing

-Six months out is the perfect time to consider envelope options and how you’d like them addressed.
-Hand calligraphy, digital printing, or return address stamping all affect your overall look and timeline.
-Ordering your envelopes early means you can start addressing them as soon as your invites are printed.
+Six months out is also the right time to think through envelope options and how you want them addressed.
+Hand calligraphy, digital printing, return address stamping, each affects both the look and your timeline.
+Order your envelopes early and you can start addressing the moment your invitations come back from print.

 Keep Your Timeline on Track

-Invitations typically go out 8–10 weeks before the wedding, so getting your design started now ensures everything arrives on time.
-This also allows for any custom assembly or embellishments, like wax seals, ribbons, or layered pieces.
-A good rule of thumb: if it feels early, it’s probably right on time.
+Invitations typically go out 6 to 8 weeks before the wedding, so starting your design now keeps everything comfortably on schedule.
+It also leaves room for any custom assembly or embellishments, wax seals, ribbons, layered pieces, without a last-minute crunch.
+A good rule of thumb: if it feels early, it's probably exactly on time.